Skip to main content

 - "system:masters"

-rolearn: "arn:aws:iam::<AWS_ACCOUNT_A_ID>:role/AWSIRSA_{cluster_name}_ArgoCDMaster"
+rolearn: "arn:aws:iam::<AWS_ACCOUNT_B_ID>:role/AWSIRSA_{cluster_name}_ArgoCDAgentAccess"

-username: "arn:aws:iam::<AWS_ACCOUNT_A_ID>:role/AWSIRSA_{cluster_name}_ArgoCDMaster"
+username: "arn:aws:iam::<AWS_ACCOUNT_B_ID>:role/AWSIRSA_{cluster_name}_ArgoCDAgentAccess"

-Create ClusterCore and ClusterRoleBinding (Account B)
+Create ClusterRole and ClusterRoleBinding (Account B)

 ServiceAccount: argocd-application-controller